rickardzettervall/Notes/README.md

 # Android Notes App

-Android app built with MVVM architecture for writing down notes and saving them locally.
+<p>Android app built with MVVM architecture for writing down notes and saving them locally.</p>

 <h3><strong>Features</strong></h3>

-- Uses Room database to store notes / tags.
+<p>- Uses Room database to store notes / tags.
 - Fragments to (only) show all notes, favorites, reminders (notes which have reminder set), trash.
 - Sets date and time formatting depending on user country, user can also override this in settings activity.
 - Search notes (title / text), query run as the user type.